OSCNWeb/oscn-news/_posts/2023-02-03-upcoming-oral-arguments.md

 The above-styled and numbered case is set for oral argument before the Court <i>en banc</i> commencing at 9:30 A.M. on March 23, 2023, in the Courtroom of the Supreme Court of Oklahoma, located on the Second Floor of the State Capitol Building.

-<u>Court of Civil Appeals</u>

-[120,451](http://www.oscn.net/dockets/GetCaseInformation.aspx?db=appellate&number=120451) - In the Matter of the Estate of Dwight Jones, Deceased, Rand Brown vs. Lisa Renea Chapman

-This case is set for oral argument on Thursday, February 23, 2023, at 1:30 p.m., in the Court Room of the Court of Civil Appeals, 1915 N. Stiles, Suite 357, Oklahoma City, Oklahoma.